Presenting a Report

 Answer the following questions

-How did the person make the report different?
+How did the speaker make the presentation more engaging?

-What did the supervisor ask at the end?
+What did the supervisor remind the speaker to do at the end?

 Read the transcript if needed